KristoforMaynard/EmacsTabstops/README.md

     + always: always convert spaces -> tabs on save
     + auto: only convert if tabs -> spaces was previously run for this buffer
     + never: don't convert spaces -> tabs on save
     If conversion is done, the tabs are replaced with spaces again after the buffer is saved.
-(Default: 'never')
+(Default: 'auto')
   - `emacs_tabstops_skip_filetypes`: List of file types to ignore when loading/saving.
 You can still call this plugin by hand for these files.
 (Default: ['Python', 'Cython', 'Makefile', 'Makefile.am'])

 Usage